Patrick Hockey “Kakadu Jabiru” (detail) c.1990 | Private Collection, Sydney

 Koowootha

-As a young boy, Heather’s father was taken from his mother in Aurukun to the Normanton Mission, and her mother was taken from her mother and placed in a dormitory in Yarrabah, south of Cairns.
+As a young boy, Heather’s father was taken from his mother in Aurukun and sent to the Normanton Mission, while her mother was similarly taken from her mother and placed in a dormitory in Yarrabah, south of Cairns.
+Their stories of separation, trauma and dispossession continue to inform the artist’s works.

 Jason